500dpi/mp-aac/README.md

 ### Overview
-A symbol-based AAC that returns the text-to-speech of version of the selected symbol to aid verbal commiunication.
+A symbol-based AAC that returns the text-to-speech of version of the selected symbol to aid verbal communication.

 ### Author
 Sara Jaljaa